llucbrell/gangnam-style-guide/README.md

 # gangnam-style-guide

-Javascript Style guide based on npm funny style guide
+Starting to building my own JavaScript style guide starting with npm's as sketch.

 This JavaScript coding style is a bit unconventional.
 It is not different for difference's sake, but rather a carefully crafted style that is designed to reduce visual clutter and make bugs more apparent.